prebid/Prebid.js/dev-docs/show-prebid-ads-on-amp-pages.md

 The `amp-ad` elements in the page body need to be set up as shown below, especially the following attributes:

 + `data-slot`: Identifies the ad slot for the auction.
-+ `rtc-config`: Used to pass JSON configuration data to [Prebid Server][PBS], which will actually handle the communication with AMP RTC.
-The rtc_config.vendors property should define any vendors that will be receiving RTC callouts (including Prebid Server) up to a maximum of five
++ `rtc-config`: Used to pass JSON configuration data to [Prebid Server][PBS], which handles the communication with AMP RTC.
+    + `vendors` is an object that defines any vendors that will be receiving RTC callouts (including Prebid Server) up to a maximum of five.
+The list of supported RTC vendors is maintained in [callout-vendors.js][callout-vendors.js].
+    + `timeoutMillis` is an optional integer that defines the timeout in milliseconds for each individual RTC callout.
+The configured timeout must be greater than 0 and less than 1000ms.
+If omitted, the timeout value defaults to 1000ms.

 {% highlight html %}